 The North Carolina Natural Heritage Program works with many partners, including state and federal conservation agencies, national conservation groups, and the land trust community, to implement voluntary protection for these areas.
 Through these partnerships, and using funding from federal sources and the Clean Water Management Trust Fund, and the Park and Recreation Trust Fund, the most important areas are brought into protection.

 Once a natural area is purchased, it is considered for dedication as a State Nature Preserve.
 More than 100 state- and privately-owned natural areas are now protected by dedication.

-If a natural area is not available for purchase, its ecological significance can be recognized through a registry agreement, which is a voluntary agreement with the landowner that provides limited protection but recognizes the owner's commitment to conservation of the area.
+If a natural area is not available for purchase, its ecological significance can be recognized through a voluntary registry agreement.
 More than 300 natural areas are listed as Registered Heritage Areas.